Contextual searching: Automatically inferred context

 There are other systems being developed that are working on automatically inferring the context of user queries based on the content of other documents they view or edit.
 IBM's Watson Project aims to create a cognitive technology that dynamically learns as it processes user queries.
 When presented with a query Watson creates a hypothesis that is evaluated against its present bank of knowledge based on previous questions.
 As related terms and relevant documents are matched against the query, Watson's hypothesis is modified to reflect the new information provided through unstructured data based on information it has obtained in previous situations.
 Watson's ability to build off previous knowledge allows queries to be automatically filtered for similar contexts in order to supply precise results.

 Major search services such as Google, Bing, and Yahoo also have a system of automatically inferring the context of particular user queries.
 Google tracks user's previous queries and selected results to further personalize results for those individuals.
 For example, if a user consistently searches for articles related to animals, wild animals, or animal care a search for "jaguar" would rank an article on jaguar cats higher than links to Jaguar Cars.
 Similar to Watson, search services strive to learn from users based on previous experiences to automatically provide context on current queries.
-Bing also provides automatic context for particular queries based on content of the query itself.
+Bing also provides automatic context for particular queries based on the content of the query itself.
 A search of "pizza" returns an interactive list of restaurants and their ratings based on the approximate location of the user's computer.
-The Bing server automatically infers that when a user searches for a food item they are interested in documents within the context of purchasing that food item or finding restaurants that sell that particular item.
+The Bing server automatically infers that when a user searches for a food item, they are interested in documents within the context of purchasing that food item or finding restaurants that sell that particular item.